Winter is coming…

 This will give you enough time to search for a new job to replace your primary source of income.

-And while you’re at it, the world is pretty unstable right now and we don’t know what might happen.
+While you’re at it, the world is very unstable now, and anything can happen.

-So it doesn’t hurt to have some emergency food supplies on hand… BUT there’s no need to hoard!
+So you might want to consider having some emergency food supplies on hand… BUT there’s no need to hoard!

 3. Identify Ways to Cut Back on Your Spending

 The key to surviving a recession is to minimise your expenditure.

 Go through your monthly expenses and identify items that are necessities as well as stuff which are discretionary.

 Basically, you’ll want to differentiate between your wants and needs.

 If you have some time to spare, consider going through the Seedly Money Framework for a more holistic approach to your finances.